OHDSI/TheBookOfOhdsi/MethodValidity.md

 ## Diagnostics for all estimation

-No matter what estimation design we use, we should always asses performance using control hypotheses, research questions where the answer is already known.
-We can then evaluate whether our design produces results in line with the truth.
+Next to the design-specific diagnostics, there are also several diagnostics that are applicable across all causal effect estimation methods.
+Many of these rely on the use of control hypotheses, research questions where the answer is already known.
+Using control hypotheses We can then evaluate whether our design produces results in line with the truth.
 Controls can be divided into negative controls and positive controls.

 ### Negative controls

 Negative controls are exposure-outcome pairs where one believes no causal effect exists, and including negative controls or 'falsification endpoints' [@prased_2013] has been recommended as a means to detect confounding [@lipsitch_2010], selection bias and measurement error [@arnold_2016].
 For example, in one study [@zaadstra_2008] investigate the relationship between childhood diseases and later multiple sclerosis (MS), the authors include three negative controls that are not believed to cause MS: a broken arm, concussion, and tonsillectomy.
 Two of these three controls produce statistically significant associations with MS, suggesting that the study may be biased.

 We should select negative controls that are comparable to our hypothesis of interest, which means we typically select exposure-outcome pairs that either have the same exposure as the hypothesis of interest (so-called 'outcome controls') or the same outcome ('exposure controls).
 In OHDSI we have developed a semi-automated procedure for selecting negative controls [@voss_2016].
 In brief, information from literature, product labels, and spontaneous reporting is automatically extracted and synthesized to produce a candidate list of outcomes with no known links with any hypertension treatment.
 We rank-order this list by prevalence in an observational database and manually review these in order.

 ### Positive controls